TorchofFire/twitch_bot/public/README.txt

  - The prefix is what the chat uses for commands

-5. Optional: Change out the character images in `character-images`
+4. Optional: Change out the character images in `character-images`

  - There at least needs to be 1 and you can have as many as you'd like.
 You ***need*** to edit the `imageIndex.json` file with your changes!

-6. Run a local webserver on this directory (.../twitch_bot_vX.X.X)
+5. Run the local webserver by running the provided `localserver.exe`

- - What I use is Nodejs + http-server.
-Download https://nodejs.org/en (restart might be required), then in the command prompt use `npm install -g http-server`.
-Make sure you are in the correct directory and run `http-server`.
+ - Or, just run any random local webserver on this directory (.../twitch_bot_vX.X.X).

-7. Pay attention to the port the server is running on.
+6. Pay attention to the port the server is running on.
 Open your broadcasting software and add a browser instance.
 Input the URL as `http://localhost:PORT`.
 Any resolution that isn't really small works.

 > Note that if you make any file changes you will need to restart the server and refresh the browser instance.